BSidesPDX/bsidespdx.org/events/2018/speakers.md

 *Chris Bushick is an organizer for Portland's Techno-Activism 3rd Mondays (TA3M), which brings together technologists and activists to share information related to privacy, security, anti-censorship, anti-surveillance, and open source software and hardware.
 Chris is also the founder of PDX Privacy, a group working towards transparency in the acquisition and use of surveillance systems in the Portland Metro area.*

+<a name="lightning"></a>
+## Lightning Talks Hosted by <a href="https://twitter.com/TTimzen">@TTimzen</a>

+BSidesPDX will be hosting lightning talks this year!
+Come find TTimzen at the conference, during the BSidesPDX 101 panel or in the CTF room to sign up!
+We will be doing 5 minute talks for everyone who signs up!

 <!--
 <a name=""></a>